qgis/QGIS-Documentation/source/working/working_with_raster.rst

 The block :guilabel:`Generate new color map` allows you to create newly categorized colormaps.
-You only need to select the |selectnumber| :guilabel:`number of classes 15` and press the button :guilabel:`Classify`.
+You only need to select the |selectnumber| :guilabel:`number of classes` and press the button :guilabel:`Classify`.
 Currently only one |selectstring| :guilabel:`Classification mode Equal Interval` is supported
 .. index:: `raster layer!classify`.